lizard-buzzard/spring-security-user-registration/README.md

 The login form got new fields with Hibernate Validator-JSR 380 and test Thymeleaf messaging.

 ## --Commit-10-- ##
-Spring MVC Custom Validation of User's DTO Email field: on basis of ConstraintValidator interface implementation, Hibernate Validator-JSR 380, Thymeleaf for internationalized error messaging.
+Spring MVC Custom Validation of User's DTO Email field implemented on basis of the __ConstraintValidator__ interface implementation, Hibernate Validator-JSR 380, Thymeleaf for internationalized error messaging.

-Added dependency for e-mail sending (see [Guide to Spring Email](https://www.baeldung.com/spring-email) how to send emails from a Spring Boot application):
+Added dependency for an e-mail sending:
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>
     <artifactId>spring-boot-starter-mail</artifactId>
 </dependency>
 ```
+On how to send emails from a Spring Boot application please see [Guide to Spring Email](https://www.baeldung.com/spring-email)

 ### Spring MVC Custom Validation ###
-An examlpe of custom validation annotation is the __EmailConstraintValidator__ interface:
+An example of the custom validation annotation is the __EmailConstraintValidator__ interface:
 ```
 @Target({ElementType.FIELD, ElementType.METHOD})
 @Retention(RetentionPolicy.RUNTIME)